PeteVanBenthuysen/spotify_popularity_predictor/README.md

 - Extracted the numeric part and converted it to integer format.

 #### Duration Fix
-- Converted song duration from milliseconds to seconds, creating a new column: `duration_sec`.
+- Converted song duration from milliseconds to seconds, creating a new column: `duration_sec` and dropped `duration_ms`.

 #### Genre Cleanup
 - Replaced invalid genre names (e.g., fixing encoding issues with "Children’s Music").